-The Conservative Balanced Fund invests mainly in income assets (cash and cash equivalents and fixed interest), with some exposure to growth assets (equities and listed property).
+The Conservative Balanced Fund invests mainly in income assets (cash and cash equivalents and fixed interest), with some exposure to growth assets (equities, listed property and listed infrastructure).
 The fund may also invest in alternative assets.

-The Conservative Balanced Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 2.5% over inflation (allowing for a negative return 3.7 years in every 20).
+The Conservative Balanced Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 2.2% over inflation (allowing for a negative return 3.7 years in every 20).

-Asset class et class Sub-class Range (%)
+Asset class Sub-class Target (%) Range (%)

-New Zealand 15 0.05
+Cook and each equivalents New Zealand - 15 0.05

-Cash and cash equivalents International 15 0-35
+Cash and cash equivalents International - 15 0-35

 Fixed interest New Zealand 15 0-30

-Fixed Interest International 35 20-50
+rixea interest International 35 20-50

-Sub-total (cash and cash equival ents & fixed interest) 65 50-80
+Sub-total (cash and cash equiva alents & fixed interest) 65 50-80

-Listed property Australasian 3 0-16
+Listed property Australasian 2.1 0.145

-Listed property International 3 0-16
+Listed property International 2.4 0-14.5

-Fruition Australasian 8 0-23
+Faultica Australasian 8 0-23

 Equities International 21 6-36

+Othor Listed infrastructure 1.5 0-6.5

 Other Alternatives 0 0-10

-Sub-total (listed property, equition 35 20-50
+Sub-total (listed property, equities & other) 35 20-50